somvirs57/whatsapp_chatbot_python/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------
 PART - 4

-4.Deploying the application on heroku
+Deploying the application on heroku
 	1. Download and install git

 		* https://git-scm.com/downloads